metacontroller/metacontroller/CONTRIBUTING.md

 where minor/patch as in semantic versioning definition.

+## Local development

+This repo pins its build/lint/test tool versions (Go, golangci-lint, goreleaser, kind, helm, kubectl, etc.) via [mise](https://mise.jdx.dev).
+Before running any `make` target, install `mise` and then run `mise install` in the repo root to download every tool at its pinned version.
+If you have [direnv](https://direnv.net) set up, running `direnv allow` (a `.envrc` is provided) will auto-activate those tools on your `PATH` whenever you `cd` into the repo — but it does not install them, so you still need to run `mise install` at least once.

 ## Contributor Guide

 Aside from the above administrative requirements, you can find more